Fall has started in the U.S. and here I am lying in my bikini on a California beach…

-This beach, as I just discovered, is within walking distance of the overpriced room I rent in an ancient tiny apartment with dripping taps and cracked walls so thin I know exactly who wants a 7AM “Large vanilla latte with soy milk” at the drive-through coffee shop next door.
+This beach, as I just discovered, is within walking distance of the overpriced room I rent in an ancient, tiny apartment with dripping taps and cracked walls so thin I know exactly who wants a 7AM “Large vanilla latte with soy milk” at the drive-through coffee shop next door.

-Is this the California Dream?
+Is This Living the California Dream?

-Where it is normal to still rent a room instead of owning a home in your thirties, where you easily pay upward of $1000 for that room but where you get a comfortable climate and a good looking city with a lot to offer in return?
+Where it is normal to still rent a room instead of owning a home in your thirties, where you easily pay upwards of $1000 for that room but where you get a comfortable climate and a good looking city with a lot to offer in return?

 I am in San Diego and I have been coming here for extended stays for over a year now.
 And yes, it is a great city: not too big and overwhelming but with a lot of activities going on, numerous completely different neighborhoods to explore, a beautiful coastline on one side and the mountains on the other side.

 I like San Diego.
 I clearly do because it’s one of the few places I have ever visited that I actually make an effort to go back to.

 “California Dream is the psychological motivation to gain fast wealth or fame in a new land.” – Wikipedia

 As a result of the California Gold Rush after 1849, California’s name became indelibly connected with the Gold Rush, and fast success in a new world became known as the “California Dream”